-92. Subsequent to Plaintiff's Injectafer use, she suffered symptoms indicative of severe and/or symptomatic hypophosphatemia.
+92. Subsequent to Plaintiff's Injectafer use, Plaintiff suffered symptoms indicative of severe and/or symptomatic hypophosphatemia.

-93. As a result of her use of Injectafer, Plaintiff has suffered, and will likely suffer in the future, severe and permanent injuries and damages, including, but not limited to: severe muscle fatigue and weakness, severe fatigue, severe and extended pain, nausea, chills, headaches, and restless leg syndrome.
+93. As a result of her use of Injectafer, Plaintiff has suffered, and will likely suffer in the future, severe and permanent injuries and damages, including, but not limited to: bilateral lower extremity pain, back pain, arthralgias, generalized myalgias, weakness, fatigue, and headaches.
+Plaintiff has also suffered an exacerbation of injuries, including, but not limited to: lightheadedness, dizziness, and dyspnea on exertion.